 Restorative Justice (RJ): Restorative Justice "is a philosophical approach that embraces the reparation of harm, healing of trauma, reconciliation of interpersonal conflict, reduction of social inequality, and reintegration of people who have been marginalized and outcast."
 Central to RJ is collaborative decision making that includes community members such as those who have been harmed and those who have caused harm along with others impacted by the harm.
-RJ depends upon the willingness of both parties to freely choose to participate and in those who have caused harm acknowledging responsibility for the harm they caused to others and to the best of their ability to repair the harm they caused to harmed parties and the community.
+RJ depends upon all parties freely choosing to participate and upon those who have caused harm both acknowledging responsibility for the harm they caused to others and repairing the harm they caused to the best of their ability.

-Sanction: When a student is found responsible for one or more policy violations in a formal adjudication process, sanctions (and/or protective measures) may be among the determined outcomes.
+Sanction: When a student is found responsible for one or more policy violations in a formal adjudication process, the determined sanctions may include sanctions (and/or protective measures).

-Office of Equal Opportunity (OEO) Resolution Process: An informal and formal adjudication process to addresses allegations of discrimination, harassment and sexual misconduct.
-For more information regarding the OEO Resolution Process, please see the Policy Against Discrimination, Harassment and Sexual Misconduct.
+Office of Equal Opportunity (OEO) Resolution Process: An informal and formal adjudication process that addresses allegations of discrimination, harassment and sexual violence.
+For more information regarding the OEO Resolution Process, please see the Policy Against Discrimination, Harassment and Sexual Violence.

 Staff: Any person who is employed by Brandeis University.
 Staff may include faculty or employed students.
 The term "administrator" is incorporated into this definition.
-Sub- contracted individuals are also typically incorporated into this definition.
+It typically includes sub-contracted individuals as well.

-Student: Any person enrolled in any (undergraduate or graduate) academic program or course at Brandeis University, including Brandeis-sponsored distance or Internetbased courses, up to and including the student's commencement day, or the last day of evaluation for non-degree students.
+Student: Any person enrolled in any (undergraduate or graduate) academic program or course at Brandeis University, including Brandeis-sponsored distance or Internet-based courses, up to and including the student's commencement day, or the last day of evaluation for non-degree students.

 Student Accessibility and Support (SAS): Brandeis welcomes students with mobility, visual, hearing, medical, psychological, learning, and other disabilities.
 Students with disabilities access individual, strategic support as well as accommodations through the office of Student Accessibility and Support.
-Processes at Universities differ from that for K-12, SAS can assist you in navigating this.
+Processes at Universities differ from that for K-12, and SAS can assist students in navigating this transition.

 Student Conduct Board (SCB): An entity that formally adjudicates students in the Student Conduct Process (SCP).
-The SCB shall hear cases of alleged policy violations of "Rights and Responsibilities," that are referred to it by the DSRCS, except for allegations of harassment, discrimination, or sexual misconduct.
+The SCB shall hear cases of alleged policy violations of "Rights and Responsibilities," that are referred to it by the DSRCS, except for allegations of harassment, discrimination, or sexual violence.

-Student Conduct Process (SCP): A formal adjudication process that addresses alleged policy violations of "Rights and Responsibilities," except for allegations of harassment, discrimination, or sexual misconduct.
-The SCP is detailed in section 18.
+Student Conduct Process (SCP): A formal adjudication process that addresses alleged policy violations of "Rights and Responsibilities," other than allegations of harassment, discrimination, or sexual violence.
+The SCP is detailed in Section 18.

-Title IX Coordinator: The University's Title IX Coordinator oversees compliance with all aspects of the University's compliance with Title IX.
-The Director of the Office of Equal Opportunity (OEO) serves as Brandeis' Title IX Coordinator authority.
-The University is the primary authority in all conduct matters, including the Student Conduct Process and the OEO Resolution Process.
+Title IX Coordinator: The University's Title IX Coordinator oversees all aspects of the University's compliance with Title IX.
+The Director of the Office of Equal Opportunity (OEO) serves as Brandeis' Title IX Coordinator.

-OEO Investigator: An assigned Investigator who oversees inquiries and investigations into allegations of discrimination, harassment or sexual misconduct.
+OEO Investigator: An assigned Investigator who oversees inquiries and investigations into allegations of discrimination, harassment or sexual violence.